WCA Inclusivity Grant

 What is JEDI?
 Learn more here from Access Fund.

 The Wisconsin Climbers Association (WCA) is excited to offer this grant opportunity.
 The Inclusivity Grant was developed to back our JEDI (Justice, Equity, Diversity, and Inclusion) efforts as we aim to help make a more inclusive space for climbers.
-This grant will support an underrepresented individual/groups by awarding them up to $1,500 to progress in their climbing.
+This grant will support an underrepresented individual/groups by awarding them up funding to progress in their climbing.

 “Progress in their climbing” is loosely defined.
 All ideas will be reviewed, but some strong examples would be items such as: covering the costs of a day of guided rock climbing, anchor setting course, certification/clinic/exam fees, trip expenses, festival entry, gear purchase for yourself or a group, or starting an affinity group program.